yogthos/json-to-pdf/README.md

 "small-paperback"
 "tabloid"
  ```

-defaults to A4 page size if none provided

-orientation defaults to portrait, unless "landscape" is specified
+The font defaults to A4 page size if none provided and the orientation defaults to portrait, unless "landscape" is specified.

 #### Font